jolisper/Publishing/2025/04/06/Modular_Java_Builds_with_Gradle.md

 We knew we needed to evolve toward a more modular architecture, but a full rewrite wasn’t realistic.
 Instead, we chose a path of **incremental decomposition**.
 The goal was to isolate provider-specific logic that could be developed and tested independently, without breaking the existing deployment model.

-To enable this, we adopted **Gradle composite builds**.
+To enable this, we adopted Gradle composite builds.
 Rather than splitting the integration layer into separate microservices immediately — which would have required significant coordination, deployment, and CI complexity — we began extracting provider connectors into standalone Gradle builds.
 These builds could be version-controlled separately, tested in isolation, and evolved at their own pace.

 Using `includeBuild(...)`, we wired them back into the main system as source dependencies.
 This gave us the benefits of modularity without forcing early service boundaries or dependency publication.
 Because Gradle treated them as if they were published artifacts, nothing had to change in the rest of the system.